viewstools/docs/README.md

 starting with a capital letter
 2. Replace the previous button code with only the name of the extracted View, in our example it's `Filename`
-3. From now on `Filename.view` is your Custom Block/Component/View and you will see it being updated across your app upon any new changes.
+3. From now on `Filename.view` is your Custom Block and you will see it being updated across your app upon any new changes.

 This is a simple View with one Text Block BEFORE using it as a Custom Block: